NEXT STEP: COMPLETE THE FAFSA

 Regardless of your financial standing, we are committed to making education attainable for you.
 As a residential college, Wartburg supports the concept of a socially, culturally, and economically diverse student body and believes this diversity better prepares students for society.
 The college provides financial aid to enable students from all segments of society to attend.
-Wartburg believes that students should be able to select a school for academic rather than financial reasons.
-It admits students on academic and personal promise, not the ability to pay.
+Wartburg believes that students should be able to select a school for academic rather than financial reasons and admits students on academic and personal promise, not the ability to pay.
 Wartburg offers financial aid estimates for students who apply and are accepted before December 1 of their senior year in high school.

 Contact Us: (319) 352-8262 or email@example.com